 How much does it cost for my nonprofit to participate?

 Team registration is $250 per team.
 You may register one or more teams.
 Most nonprofits ask a sponsor to pay the registration fee.
 We hope you can find help.
 If not, contact the MHC office to request help with finding one.

 The earlier you register, the more time we both have to organize.
 The deadline is May 12.
 After that, teams will be admitted IF there are spots available.
 (We need teams in multiples of three).

 Many play for fun.
 Some enjoy the competition and high stakes prizes.
 Others come for the community gathering of people and non-profits from all over the area.
 Whack and Roll is an excellent couples or team building event.
 It is an opportunity for professionals to network.
 It is another way for non-profit supporters and members to help their favorite organizations.
 And the food is good.

 Who can play?

 Whack and Roll has a division for nearly everyone.
-The Saturday non-profit tournament is for high school and up.
+The Saturday Advanced and Amateur tournaments are for high school and up.
+The Amateur tournament has provisions for novice players.
 One player on each team should have some relationship to the organization.
-The Senior tournament is held on Friday; the Survivor date is still to be determined, and may take place on a date other than Whack and Roll.
+The Survivor youth tournament is held on Friday evening.

 How many people are on a team?